 The recalled Stryker Rejuvenate and ABG II modular-neck hip stems can be used in conjunction with either metal or ceramic hip implants, but the component itself is a metal-on-metal modular junction.
 The metal-on-metal modular junction can fret or corrode, which may cause toxic metal debris to loosen and enter the bloodstream.
 This can result in pain, inflammation, swelling, tissue damage, necrosis, osteolytes, and even metallosis.

-The Suthers Law Firm is presently representing numerous individuals in pending lawsuits against DePuy Orthopaedics, and is investigating potential cases against Smith & Nephew and Stryker.
-If you or a loved one believe you have suffered serious injuries, as a result of one of these hip implant devices, contact the experienced litigation attorneys at Suthers Law Firm.
+Suthers & Harper is presently representing numerous individuals in pending lawsuits against DePuy Orthopaedics, and is investigating potential cases against Smith & Nephew and Stryker.
+If you or a loved one believe you have suffered serious injuries, as a result of one of these hip implant devices, contact the experienced litigation attorneys at Suthers & Harper.